Rhodri Davies (musician): Improvisation

 Davies started playing the harp at the age of seven and went on to study with Hugh Webb and Sioned Williams.
 Writing in Coda magazine David Lewis described him as "the most radical" of the harp players working within the field of improvised music as "he approached [the harp] as a sculptural sound object rather than as an established musical tool with a pre-designated musical role."
 Davies uses preparations such as wine corks along with a variety of beaters and resonators to tease out different timbres from the instrument.
 He sometimes employs an ebow to induce a harmonic drone.

 According to Davies, the reductionist school of improvisation with which he was associated in the late 1990s and early 2000s emerged as a result of "being disinterested in the busy, non-stop, energetic gesture playing.
 We associated that more with a link to free jazz, remnants of which were in Improv."
 Critic Ben Watson described Davies' playing as "[Derek] Bailey's guitar writ large, the soundworld of Pierre Boulez shot through with the funk and low humour repartee of the improvisor [sic]".

 His collaborators have included David Toop, Max Eastley, Derek Bailey and Evan Parker and he has long-term musical relationships with John Butcher and the groups The Sealed Knot (with Burkhard Beins and Mark Wastell), SLW (with Burkhard Beins, Lucio Capece and Toshimaru Nakamura), Cranc (with Angharad Davies and Nikos Veliotis) and Common Objects (various musicians).

 In 2011 he was part of a group of musicians selected to represent the British improvised music scene in a festival entitled "Just Not Cricket" in Berlin which was filmed as the basis for a forthcoming documentary.

 Other improvising harpists include Alice Coltrane, Zeena Parkins, Anne Le Baron, Clare Cooper, Helene Breschand and Carol Emanuel.

-New Music
+New music

-Davies is also active in the field of contemporary composition and new pieces for harp have been composed for him by leading avant-garde composers including Eliane Radigue, Phill Niblock, Christian Wolff and Ben Patterson.
+Davies is also active in the field of contemporary composition and new pieces for harp have been composed for him by leading avant-garde composers including Éliane Radigue, Phill Niblock, Christian Wolff and Ben Patterson.
 He has performed and recorded the music of Cornelius Cardew and Otomo Yoshihide and is a member of the new music ensemble Apartment House.